Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Problem Setup

 \begin{definition}[EF-Achievability] A rate pair $(R_1,R_2)\in\mathbb{R}^2_+$ is called EF-achievable if there exists a probability distribution $q_Z\in\mathcal{P}(\mathcal{Z})$ and a sequence of $(n,R_1,R_2)$-codes $\{c_n\}_{n\in\mathbb{N}}$ such that

 \end{definition}

 Convergence to zero of the effective secrecy metric in \eqref{EQ:WTBC_cachievability_secure} guarantees both \emph{strong secrecy} and \emph{stealth}.
-Strong secrecy refers to a vanishing mutual information between the confidential message and the eavesdropper's observation, i.e., $I_{P^{(c_n)}}(M_1,M_2;Z^n)\to 0$ as $n\to\infty$.
-Stealth is quantified by means of a vanishing relative entropy between the induced distribution of $Z^n$, $P^{(c_n)}_{Z^n}$, and a product distribution $q_Z^n$, which represents the distribution that the eavesdropper expects to observe when the source is {\em not} communicating useful information.
-Namely, we say that the protocol $\{c_n\}_{n\in\mathbb{N}}$ achieves stealth if $\mathsf{D}\Big(P^{(c_n)}_{Z^n}\Big|\Big|q_Z^n\Big)\to 0$ as $n\to\infty$.
-Noting that the relative entropy from \eqref{EQ:WTBC_cachievability_secure} factors as
+Strong secrecy refers to a vanishing mutual information between the confidential message and the eavesdropper's observation, i.e., $I_{P^{(c_n)}}(M_1,M_2;\mathbf{Z})\to 0$ as $n\to\infty$.
+Stealth is quantified by means of KL divergence $\mathsf{D}\Big(P^{(c_n)}_{\mathbf{Z}}\Big\|q_Z^n\Big)$ between the induced distribution $P^{(c_n)}_{\mathbf{Z}}$ and the product measure $q_Z^n$.
+Noting that the KL divergence in \eqref{EQ:WTBC_cachievability_secure} factors~as